Duosmium/blog/content/posts/jul22.md

 geekblogAnchor: true
 draft: false
 ---
 Hey everyone!
-As February comes to a close, here's some of the things we've been working on in the past month.
+We hope you're enjoying your summer.
+Here's some of the things we've been up to lately.

 ## Competitions